iliananana/Ski-Search/README.md

 # SkiSearch

 ## Project description

-This is a program created for CSU CS540 designed to recommend the optimal Colorado ski resort to travel to starting at Colorado State University.
+This is a program designed to recommend the optimal Colorado ski resort to travel to starting at Colorado State University

+Created for CSU course CS540: Artificial Intelligence

 ## Data sources
 The snow data we utilized is sourced from [OnTheSnow](https://www.onthesnow.com/colorado/skireport)